 Any string used as a nylon classical guitar 4th, D-string may also be used as a ukulele low-G. Though not particularly designed for it, they are going to serve the purpose wonderful.
 Options abound!

 This covers all of the old-design low-g strings that, in my view, are inferior to other choices.
 These are normally round wounds (which implies squeaks) and don’t balance very nicely with other strings in a set – even though they often come as a part of a set.
 If you need a powerful low-G sound this could be a great choice, but most people discover them overpowering.

 Low-G Unwound Strings on the Market

 This special harp string is the proper compromise for my playing.
-It has enough tension to feel tight, however is still small enough that it avoids some of the large diameter dampening effect.
-The gauge is available in two lengths: the KF95 is 1 meter long, the KF95A is 2 meters.
+It has enough tension to feel tight, however, is still small enough that it avoids some of the large diameter dampening effect.
+The gauge is available in two lengths: the KF95 is 1 meter long, and the KF95A is 2 meters.
 Though the string material itself is precisely the same, I choose to get the latter which is long enough for 3 low-Gs and finally ends up being cheaper.